finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

 [EARLY ACCESS] Upsert group properties

 Update or insert one or more properties onto a single group.
 A property will be updated if it  already exists and inserted if it does not.
 All properties must be of the domain &#39;PortfolioGroup&#39;.
+Upserting a property that exists for a group, with a null value, will delete the instance of the property for that group.
 Properties have an &lt;i&gt;effectiveFrom&lt;/i&gt; datetime for which the property is valid, and an &lt;i&gt;effectiveUntil&lt;/i&gt;  datetime until which the property is valid.
 Not supplying an &lt;i&gt;effectiveUntil&lt;/i&gt; datetime results in the property being  valid indefinitely, or until the next &lt;i&gt;effectiveFrom&lt;/i&gt; datetime of the property.

 ### Example
 ```java